 Organic Wine: What the Label Covers

+Organic wine certification covers what happens in the vineyard.
+An organically certified producer cannot use synthetic pesticides, herbicides, or fertilisers.
 In the US, USDA organic certification for wine adds a specific requirement that European certification does not: no added sulphites in the finished wine.
-This makes American-certified organic wine stricter and, practically, less shelf-stable.
-Many producers who farm organically choose EU certification instead β it permits minimal sulphite additions as a preservative, making the wine more travel-friendly without compromising the farming standards.
+Many producers who farm organically choose EU certification instead β it permits minimal sulphite additions as a preservative, making the wine more travel-friendly.
 Both are legitimate.
-The label should specify which certification applies.

 Biodynamic Wine: Farming as Closed System

-I’ll be direct about the astronomical calendar: the scientific evidence for it specifically is not robust.
-However, the practical outcomes of biodynamic farming β genuinely healthy soil ecology, high biodiversity, reduced chemical dependency β are well-documented and consistently associated with quality production.
+Biodynamic agriculture starts from the organic baseline and extends it considerably β treating the farm as a self-sustaining organism with no external inputs.
+Demeter is the most rigorous and widely recognised biodynamic certification.
 The producers who farm biodynamically include some of the most acclaimed in the world: Domaine Leroy in Burgundy, Zind-Humbrecht in Alsace, Chapoutier in the RhΓ΄ne.
-These are not credulous operations.
 They farm this way because they’ve observed the results over decades.

 Natural Wine: A Philosophy Without a Standard

-The problem is that as “natural” became commercially valuable, it became meaningless as a quality guarantee.
-A producer can apply the label for any reason.
-Some natural wine is extraordinary β alive, complex, genuinely expressive of place in a way conventional wine rarely achieves.
-Some natural wine is simply faulty: volatile, microbially unstable, smelling of reduction or brett contamination that the natural wine community calls “character” but that wine chemistry calls a flaw.
-Both descriptions are sometimes accurate about the same bottle.
+Natural wine has no legal definition and no formal certification process.
+The term emerged from a reaction against industrialised wine production in France and Italy in the 1980s and 90s.
+Some natural wine is extraordinary β alive, complex, genuinely expressive of place.
+Some is simply faulty: volatile, microbially unstable, smelling of reduction that the natural wine community calls “character” but wine chemistry calls a flaw.

 Looking for Your Perfect Wine Club?